Many Peaks, Queensland: Education

 There are no schools in Many Peaks.
-However, there are three primary schools at the other Boyne Valley township with the nearest being Builyan.
+However, there are three government primary schools at the other Boyne Valley townships with the nearest being Builyan State School.
+The Ubobo State School in Ubobo was temporarily closed in 2019 and remains non-operational.

-There are no secondary schools in Boyne Valley.
-The nearest is Miriam Vale State School in Miriam Vale which offers secondary schooling to Year 10.
-For Years 11 and 12, the nearest schools are Gladstone State High School in West Gladstone, Rosedale State School in Rosedale and Monto State High School in Monto.
+There are no government secondary schools in Boyne Valley.
+The nearest government secondary school is Miriam Vale State School in Miriam Vale which offers secondary schooling to Year 10.
+For Years 11 and 12, the nearest government secondary schools are Calliope State High School in Calliope and Monto State High School in Monto.

 Attractions

-The Dawes Range Tunnel section of the Boyne Burnett Inland Rail Trail was opened on 11th September 2021.
+The Dawes Range Tunnel section of the Boyne Burnett Inland Rail Trail was opened on 11 September 2021.
 The 26.28 km section starts at Barrimoon Siding, Kalpowar and finishes at Builyan, Boyne Valley.
 The trail passes through the historic township of Many Peaks.
 This section contains 6 tunnels between Barrimoon Siding and Golembil Siding.
 The tunnels are Local Heritage listed.
 Tunnel Six is the only place 100 year old rail and hogback sleepers are preserved on any of the disused rail corridors in the state.
 Hogback sleepers have a round top.
 They are hand hewn from the hard dense iron bark trees growing adjacent to the track.

 While not on the rail trail, the Heritage listed Many Peaks Railway Dam is accessed by getting on to the (very low traffic) bitumen road at Many Peaks and riding back less than a kilometre.
 There is a new shelter shed, history information signage, toilet block and elevated lookout over the old weir.
 There is no drinking water available.